kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 By framing pairwise as a "paradigm" instead of a single tool or mechanism, we emphasize that it is not any one technique, but rather the _synergies between techniques_ that produce desirable outcomes.

 These techniques fall into multiple buckets: audience and problem development, interface design and data collection, and algorithmic data analysis.
-As an end-to-end pipeline, audiences feed into a voting interface, which feed data to algorithms that guide both ongoing data collection and final analysis:
+As an end-to-end pipeline, audiences feed into a voting interface, which feeds data to algorithms that guide both ongoing data collection and final analysis:

 ![The Pairwise Paradigm](/img/pairwise-flow.png)